 Food at First is continuing to feed the hungry in our community in a carry-out only capacity and they are already seeing more need.
 Your donations could help.
 Click here to make a monetary donation or to view needed items and more information.

 United Way of Story County has launched an emergency community fund and online food

 drive to ensure local pantries have what they need to help the community.
 Click here for more information or to donate to the fund.

 Mid-Iowa Community Action (MICA) is still accepting donations of non-perishable food items but call ahead at 515.956.3333 to arrange a drop-off.
 You can also contact them to find out what their most urgently needed items are.
 Click here for more information.

-Ames Emergency Residence Project is in need of the following supplies: hand sanitizer, no touch head thermometer, bars of soap and baggies to store them in, Kleenex, Clorox/Lysol wipes, Lysol or other
+The Bridge Home, formerly Ames Emergency Residence Project, is in need of the following supplies: hand sanitizer, no touch head thermometer, bars of soap and baggies to store them in, Kleenex, Clorox/Lysol wipes, Lysol or other

 disinfectant spray, rubber gloves, two-gallon trash bags, toilet paper and paper towels.
 Click here for contact information to set up a drop off time or to make a monetary donation.

 Youth & Shelter Services (YSS)

 YSS is in need of many things but financial assistance is one of the largest needs currently.
 Click here for more information about YSS needs and/or to make a monetary donation.

 ACCESS Assault Care Center is in need of many items as well as monetary assistance.
 Click here to find the list of items, how to contact them for drop off, and/or to make monetary donations.